QuentinRouchet/Create-a-game-in-JS/README.md

 - Generate a level in a random way
 - Manage a score

+But you need to know that we are going to mainly make object oriented.
+So if you're not confident with the object in JavaScript, it's your moment to learn!

 ## Game presentation

 In Doodle Jump you can jump, fall, and start over.
 The goal of the game is to try to go as high as possible and always get a better score than before.
 If you fall, you start over.